 This page will help you use menu-driven scripts to install the latest version of Loop Master (which now includes automatic bolus as a dosing strategy), FreeAPS (fork) or Loop Follow.
-It also has options to assist with cleanup, Xcode updates and provisioning profiles.
+It also has utility options to assist with cleanup, Xcode updates and provisioning profiles.
 If you follow these instructions carefully, your Loop app should last one full year, however, we recommend that you build 3 to 4 times per year in order to keep your app up to date and to become more comfortable with the build process.

 - Before you start, take some time to make sure that you’re ready for your build:

 - If your Mac is too old to update to Monterey (which is required for iOS 15.4 and higher), some community members have successfully updated their macOS using this video.